 Dreams haunted me—visions that clung to the edges of my mind.
 Niamh in a wedding gown with Jack, her laughter ringing in my ears.
 Another, more terrifying, of him chasing me through Carlow with a knife.
 My subconscious, always prophetic, whispered truths I didn’t want to face.

 Summers in Ireland were gentle, deceptive in their calm.
 Wandering by the River Barrow, swans gliding across the surface, I found brief respite.
-Jack, meanwhile, played with possessions—the dogs left behind by Alice, Ice, a Samoyed with a snowy mane, and Lola, a mischievous Jack Russell.
-He collected them with the thrill of ownership, not care.
+Jack, meanwhile, treated our new dogs—Ice, a Samoyed with a snowy mane, and Lola, a mischievous little Jack Russell—not with care but with the thrill of ownership.
+Ice had been a gift from Jack to Julian, costing four hundred euros—a sum I didn’t know where he had suddenly found.
+Alice, upon discovering she was pregnant, had disposed of both her dogs, leaving us with these two.
 Their lives, like ours, drifted in currents of indifference.

 “You don’t love me.
 You never loved me.
 You came here with another man, and I wasn’t your first,” he said again and again.
 I existed in a cycle of proving, defending, appeasing.
 The greater my proof, the more he demanded.